NEW YORK -- The only thing that stopped Noah Syndergaard was the weather.

 Syndergaard (9-6) did not allow anyone to reach until Tyler Naquin lined a 1-2 changeup to center field for a clean single with one out in the sixth.
 He gave up a second hit to Francisco Lindor two batters later but aided by first baseman Pete Alonso's diving stop, Syndergaard ended the inning by retiring Greg Allen.

 It briefly rained as the Indians batted in the sixth.
-Heavy rain and wind started as Wilson Ramos batted with a runner on first and two outs in the bottom half in an 0-1 count.
+Heavy rain and wind started as Wilson Ramos batted with a runner on first and two outs in the bottom half with an 0-1 count.

 Play was halted for 2 hours, 28 minutes and when the game resumed most of the fans who stayed moved down.
 As the Mets started batting in the eighth, heavy rain returned, and play was halted with runners at first and third.